Supplements & Ingredients

 Some have reported headaches, flushing, and dizziness.

-In some cases, kidney stones can develop, especially among those predisposed or on prolonged high doses.
+In very rare cases, kidney stones can develop.
+Primarily among those predisposed or on prolonged extremely high doses with other risk factors.

 Does vitamin C interact with medications?